any35/golang-web-vim/README.md

 see the [document](https://github.com/vim-scripts/YankRing.vim/blob/master/README) for guid.

+### mru
+To list and edit files from the MRU list, you can use the `:MRU` command.
+The `:MRU` command displays the MRU file list in a temporary Vim window.
+If the MRU window is already opened, then the MRU list displayed in the window is refreshed.

+You can press the `o` key to open the file name under the cursor in the MRU window in a new window.
+You can also press `<Shift-Enter>` instead of `o` to open the file in a new window.

+To open a file from the MRU window in read-only mode (view), press the `v` key.

+To open a file from the MRU window in a new tab, press the `t` key.
+If the file is already opened in a window in the current or in another tab, then the cursor is moved to that tab.
+Otherwise, a new tab is opened.

+You can open multiple files from the MRU window by specifying a count before pressing `<Enter>` or `v` or `o` or `t`.
+You can also visually (using linewise visual mode) select multiple filenames and invoke the commands to open the files.
+Each selected file will be opened in a separate window or tab.

+You can press the `u` key in the MRU window to update the file list.
+This is useful if you keep the MRU window open always.

+You can close the MRU window by pressing the `q` key or the <Esc> key or using one of the Vim window commands.

 ## Limitations

 This image lacks [gdb](https://golang.org/doc/gdb) support.
 If anyone has managed to get it working on this image, please let me know (breakpoints are not working for me).